kr15h/ofxPiMapper/README.md

 You can use the example application of the addon for simple projection mapping projects where static images or videos have to be projection mapped.

 1. Put your own sources in the `example/bin/data/sources` directory.
-Consult the [ofxOMXPlayer](https://github.com/jvcleave/ofxOMXPlayer) documentation on how to encode your videos.

 2. Compile and run the example project.